outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

     First, set the folder that will be shared in *host*.
 Then in *guest*, mount the shared folder.
     1. $ VBoxManage sharedfolder add WinXP --name "WLshare" --hostpath "/media/WLshare"
-    2. open Windows Explorer and look for it under "My Networking Places" -> "Entire Network" -> "VirtualBox Shared Folders" -> "\\Vboxsvr".
+    2. Open Windows Explorer and look for it under "My Networking Places" -> "Entire Network" -> "VirtualBox Shared Folders" -> "\\\Vboxsvr".
 By right-clicking on a shared folder and selecting "Map network drive" from the menu that pops up, you can assign a drive letter to that shared folder.

-If don't assign a drive letter, each time to access the shared, we have to find it under "\\Vboxsvr".
+        If don't assign a drive letter, each time to access the shared, we have to find it under "\\\Vboxsvr".
 12. Launch scripts.
-    1. # ect /usr/local/sbin/vboxmodule
+    1. \# ect /usr/local/sbin/vboxmodule

         ```bash
         #!/bin/bash
         for m in vbox{drv,netadp,netflt}; do modprobe $m; done
         echo 'VirtualBox modules loaded!'
 	```
-    2. # ect ${HOME}/bin/vboxWinXP
+    2. \# ect ${HOME}/bin/vboxWinXP

         ```bash
         #!/bin/bash